Stable local dynamics: expansion, quasi-conformality and ergodicity: Introduction

 The principal role of the covering condition (\ref{eq:covering}) is to guarantee the existence of quasi-conformal orbit-branches in the domain $V$.
 In dimension one, it is equivalent to $\overline{V} \subseteq \cF^{-1}(V)$.

-We would like to emphasize on the multiple stability in this theorem.
-The covering condition (\ref{eq:covering}), the domain $V$ and the radius $r$ are all stable under small perturbations in the $\cC^1$ topology, and are independent of the family's regularity class and its corresponding norm.
+We would like to emphasize the multiple stability in this theorem.
+The covering condition (\ref{eq:covering}), the domain $V$ and the radius $r$ are all stable under small perturbations in the $\cC^1$ topology and are independent of the family's regularity class and its corresponding norm.
 This resembles the idea behind the creation of blenders in partially hyperbolic dynamics.
 The concept of blender was introduced in the seminal work of Bonatti and D\'iaz \cite{Bonatti_Diaz_1996} as a stable and local mechanism for transitivity.
-During the last decades, it has been generalized and used in diverse settings (cf. \cite{HHTU,Nassiri_Pujals_2012,Avila_Crovisier_Wilkinson_2017,berger} among others).
+In fact, a covering condition similar to (\ref{eq:covering}) plays a key role in geometric and dynamical properties of blenders defined in \cite{Bonatti_Diaz_1996} (see \cite[Chapter 6.2]{BDV} and \cite{homburg_nassiri_2014}).

-Most results in this paper are proved for the actions of pseudo-semigroups of locally defined diffeomorphisms.
-This allows to deal with broader classes of systems.
-In particular, one can apply Theorem \ref{thm:blender} to get stably ergodic smooth foliations of arbitrary codimension, while the only known examples were of codimension one.
-This will be discussed in a forthcoming paper.
+Over the last few decades, the concept of blender has been generalized and used in diverse settings (cf. \cite{HHTU,Nassiri_Pujals_2012,Avila_Crovisier_Wilkinson_2017,berger} among others).
+A fundamental problem is to develop a variant of blender to be a stable and local mechanism for ergodicity.
+Indeed, Theorem \ref{thm:blender} addresses this problem for IFS and pseudo-semigroup actions.
 One may expect further applications of the local tool introduced in Theorem \ref{thm:blender} in smooth ergodic theory.